D3Ext/WEF/README.md

 > Extra

-**If you are using bspwm, you can add this line to your bspwmrc for launching the *xterm* windows always beeing in floating mode** (for looking prettier)
+**If you are using bspwm, you can add this line to your bspwmrc for launching the *xterm* windows always beeing in floating mode** (for a prettier design)

     bspc rule -a XTerm state=floating